cloudkrish/LambdaRepo/README.md

 • SDK: boto3 (AWS SDK for Python)

-• API Authentication: using API keys
+• API Authentication: Using API keys

 • Testing: Either by AWS console or Postman